beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/builds-deploys.md

 ## Deploying to `staging`

-Each push to your default branch, usually `master`, kicks off Begin CI.
+Each push to your default branch kicks off Begin CI.

 The last step for each green build is a `staging` deploy.